MaximusXVIII/nerve-diary/README.md

 ### Medication taken: Standard amitryptiline or something
 ### Duration of episode: all night on and off covering around 6 hours of time. still currently occuring

+## 5th july 0747
+### Pain score:9 this is quite painful/ uncomfortable. like when you lift too much at the gym.
+Persistent ache type of pain which is present and not going away
+### Pins and needles score: 3 not very present but it is existing towards the fingers.
+No particular one inparticular
+### Numbness score:0
+### Activities affected: N/A
+### Sleep affected: N/A
+### Medication taken: N/A
+### Duration of episode: since woke up at 6